openid/AppAuth-iOS/README.md

 #### Authorization Server Requirements

-Both Custom URI Schemes and Universal Links (iOS 17.4+, requires a `webcredentials` Associated Domains entitlement and an AASA file for the host) can be used with the library.
+Both custom URI scheme redirects and HTTPS redirects (RFC 8252 "claimed https" redirect URIs) can be used with the library.
+HTTPS redirects require iOS 17.4+, an Associated Domains entitlement for the redirect host using the `webcredentials` service, and an AASA file on that host listing the app under `webcredentials`.
+An `applinks` (Universal Links) association alone is not enough.

-In general, AppAuth can work with any authorization server that supports native apps, as documented in [RFC 8252](https://tools.ietf.org/html/rfc8252), either through custom URI scheme redirects, or universal links.
+In general, AppAuth can work with any authorization server that supports native apps, as documented in [RFC 8252](https://tools.ietf.org/html/rfc8252), either through custom URI scheme redirects, or HTTPS redirects.
 Authorization servers that assume all clients are web-based, or require clients to maintain confidentiality of the client secrets may not work well.